Eroica-cpp/YouTube-Statistics/README.md

 License
 ----
 * Source code is licensed under [FreeBSD](https://opensource.org/licenses/BSD-2-Clause).
-* Other content are licensed under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+* Other content are licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).